kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0015 Administrative claims under federal tort claims act.md

 \(4\) Cooperate with the United States in the defense of the lawsuit.

-\(b\) If the lawsuit filed against the publisher results in a proposed settlement, the publisher shall submit that proposed settlement to the FAA for approval in accordance with §15.109 of this part.
+\(b\) If the lawsuit filed against the publisher results in a proposed settlement, the publisher shall submit that proposed settlement to the FAA for approval in accordance with [[Volume 1/B Procedural rules/0015 Administrative claims under federal tort claims act.md#§15.109   Settlements.|§15.109]] of this part.

 \(c\) If the lawsuit filed against the publisher results in a judgment against the publisher and the publisher has sought, or intends to seek, indemnification under this part as a result of the adverse judgment, the publisher shall—

-\(1\) Give notice to the FAA as required by §15.107(d) of this part;
+\(1\) Give notice to the FAA as required by [[Volume 1/B Procedural rules/0015 Administrative claims under federal tort claims act.md#§15.107   Notification requirements.|§15.107]](d) of this part;

 \(2\) Submit a copy of the trial court's decision to the FAA Chief Counsel not more than 5 business days after the adverse judgment is rendered; and